CasualPyDev/pgn2scid/README.md

 * keep your database up to date automatically by downloading the PGN game collections kindly provided by 'The Week in Chesss' (http://theweekinchess.com/).

-* keep track of your downloads so that only the latest files which haven’t already been downloaded are displayed.
+* keep track of your downloads so that only the latest files which haven’t already been downloaded are selectable.

 * process PGN files from other sources, let’s say from your last OTB tournament or games played on a chess server.
 All you have to do is to put those files in pgn2scid’s working directory.